-- Use version 4.1 of USDA's Food and Nutrient Database for Dietary Studies (FNDDS) or the Canadian Nutrient File (CNF) 2015 to estimate nutrient intakes;
+- Used version 4.1 of USDA's Food and Nutrient Database for Dietary Studies (FNDDS) or the Canadian Nutrient File (CNF) 2015 to estimate nutrient intakes;

-- Include optional modules to query the location of meals, with whom meals were eaten, and television and computer use during meals;
+- Included optional modules to query the location of meals, with whom meals were eaten, and television and computer use during meals;

-- Allow participants to complete food recalls in English or Spanish (ASA24-Canada-2014 is only available in English).
+- Allowed participants to complete food recalls in English or Spanish (ASA24-Canada-2014 is only available in English).

 *Not available for ASA24-Canada-2014

 The ASA24-2014 and ASA24-Canada-2014 versions (not ASA24-2011) also included options to:

 - Query the source of each food consumed to provide information on where foods are obtained (i.e., grocery store, farmer's market, vending machine, etc.);